CESNET/simplesamlphp-module-campusmultiauth/README.md

 `logo` - identity provider's logo, displayed on a left side of the button as a square.

 `background_color` - background around the logo.
 Defined as a [CSS color value](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value).

+## Deployment

+The easiest way is to use [docker-campusidp](https://github.com/cesnet/docker-campusidp), which includes this module together with SimpleSAMLphp and PHP-FPM.

+### Content security policy

+This module uses no third party CSS, JavaScript or fonts, everything is bundled.
+The only inline CSS is used when you configure `background_color` in the `individual_identities` component.